top of page

 and you do love the same at -30 degrees,

-in cozy France or in the driest desert.
+in cozy France or in a wild desert.

 That I know.